oracle-livelabs/apex/oci-document-understanding/5-approval-comp/5-approval-comp.md

 In this lab, you:

 - Create a Task Definition
-- Develop a Process to Fetch Employee details and and manage human-task approval
+- Develop a Process to Fetch Employee details and manage human-task approval
 - Create Unified Task Lists

 ## Task 1: Create a Task Definition